pycom/pycom-documentation/content/firmwareapi/pycom/network/mdns.md

 Adds a service to the MDNS module which will be advertised.

-Arguments are:
+The arguments are:

-* `service_type` is the type of the offered service, e.g.: _http, _ftp or can be custom.
+* `service_type` is the type of the offered service, e.g.: _http, _ftp or can be custom service
 * `proto` is the Layer 4 protocol (TCP or UDP), can be `MDNS.PROTO_TCP` or `MDNS.PROTO_UDP`
 * `port` is the port number
 * `txt` is the TXT entries to be placed into the advertisement.
-The TXT entry is a (key, value) tuple, several TXT entries can be included in an advertisement, in that case this must be given as a list of tuples.
+The TXT entry is a (key, value) tuple and several TXT entries can be included in an advertisement.
+In that case, 'txt' must be given as a list of tuples.

 #### MDNS.remove_service(service_type, proto)

 Removes a service from the MDNS module so it will not be advertised anymore.

-Arguments are:
+The arguments are:

-* `service_type` is the type of the service, e.g.: _http, _ftp or can be custom.
+* `service_type` is the type of the service, e.g.: _http, _ftp or can be custom service
 * `proto` is the Layer 4 protocol (TCP or UDP), can be `MDNS.PROTO_TCP` or `MDNS.PROTO_UDP`

 #### MDNS.query(timeout, service_type, proto, \*, instance_name=None)

 Performs a query with the given parameters.

-Arguments are:
+The arguments are:

-* `timeout` is the timeout value in miliseconds to be waited for the results
+* `timeout` is the timeout value in milliseconds to wait to receive the results
-* `service_type` is the type of the service to be queried, e.g.: _http, _ftp or can be custom.
+* `service_type` is the type of the service to be queried, e.g.: _http, _ftp or can be custom service
 * `proto` is the Layer 4 protocol (TCP or UDP), can be `MDNS.PROTO_TCP` or `MDNS.PROTO_UDP`
 * `instance_name` is the instance name of the service to be queried

-If service found, the function returns with List of `MDNS_Query` objects.
+If the service is found then the function returns with a list of `MDNS_Query` objects.

 ## MDNS_Query class

-The `MDNS_Query` aggregates all the properties of an entry of a successfull query session:
+The `MDNS_Query` aggregates all of the properties of a successful query session entry:
 * `hostname` is the hostname of the host advertising the service
 * `instance_name` is the instance_name of the service
 * `addr` is the IPv4 address belonging to the service
 * `port` is the port number belonging to the service
-* `txt`is the TXT entries from the advertisement.
-The TXT entry is a (key, value) tuple, several TXT entries can be included in an advertisement.
+* `txt` is the TXT entries from the advertisement.
+The TXT entry is a (key, value) tuple, and several TXT entries can be included in an advertisement.

 #### MDNS_Query.hostname()